pixelate247/Byte-Network/README.md

 That chromebook type would be searched up on the ChromeOS Lookup.

 That Chromebook type's page is: [HP Fortis 14 inch G11 Chromebook Page](https://cros.tech/device/yavijo/)

+# Recovery Images

+Once you are on your Chromebook's page, you can download recovery images.

+From my knowledge, **Stable** is the main version.

+**Dev** is the experimental build, but should give more access to the device than Stable